Postgraduate taught course tuition fee deposits: Frequently asked questions

 By paying a tuition fee deposit you will indicate that you are definitely going to take up your place.
-Therefore, we will not arrange the Confirmation of Acceptance for Studies (CAS) number necessary for a UK study visa until you have paid your fee deposit.
+Therefore, we will not arrange the Confirmation of Acceptance for Studies (CAS) number necessary for a UK Student visa until you have paid your fee deposit.
 You can find more information about the CAS number application process on our CAS number application webpages.

 Who pays a fee deposit?

-Fee deposits are normally paid by International fee-paying students who have accepted an Unconditional offer of a place on a postgraduate taught course.
+Fee deposits are normally paid by International fee-paying students who have accepted an Unconditional offer of a place on a campus-based postgraduate taught course.